geometor/seer/README.rst

 Usage
 -----

-After installation, you can use the ``seer`` command to create a new project:
+After installation, you can use the ``seer`` command to interact with the system:

 .. code-block:: bash

    seer

-.. todo:: TODO: list arguments
+.. todo:: TODO: list arguments and usage examples

 Dependencies
 ------------

 **seer** depends on the following Python packages:

 .. todo:: TODO: read from pyproject.toml

 Contributing
 ------------